tompave/SpringyRailsDemo/README.md

 ##Partials
 Partials for the **has\_and\_belongs\_to\_many** and the **has_many :through** associations are kept separate although quite similar to make it easier to identify the pattern.
 If one desires, it would be easy to use just one partial with a couple of conditional statements.

+##Demo
+You can see it in action [here](https://github.com/tompave/SpringyRailsDemo).
+It's on the Heroku free plan, so be patient if it takes a few seconds to wake up.